 The 2018 keynote sessions offered delegates the chance to learn from the North’s key influencers and experts, and featured the latest industry developments through real-world case studies.

-Take a look at the programme below for day one with details on each speaker and a synopsis of their talk.
+Take a look at the last year’s programme below for day one with details on each speaker and the synopsis of their talk.